SujitSingh521/SujitSingh521/README.md

 I am currently **open to Full Stack Developer (MERN Stack) opportunities**.

-If you have any suitable roles, feel free to connect with me.
+If you have any suitable role, feel free to connect with me.

 ---

 # 🎯 Fun Facts

-- 🔭 I love solving real-world problems through code
+🔭 I enjoy solving real-world problems through code
-- 🎨 Outside of coding, I enjoy sketching and photography 📷
+🎨 I enjoy sketching and photography